Umbrella Company in Brazil

 |When Do You Need to Lodge Your Tax Return?||30 April|

 |Can you file it online?||Yes, https://cav.receita.fazenda.gov.br/autenticacao/login|

 How to File Taxes in Brazil

-You can file taxes in Brazil online or taxes on your tablet or mobile phone via the IRPF app which can be downloaded here.
+You can file taxes in Brazil online or taxes on your tablet or mobile phone via the IRPF app which can be downloaded here(link is external).

 Filing Taxes Online

 You can apply for an access code on the Receita Federal do Brasil’s (RFB) website by following the link here(link is external).